garethrogers2828/goodfellas/README.md

 ## User Stories

 1. As a new customer, I need easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently.
-2. As a potential new customer, i need to essential information such as location, contact details, and opening hours clearly and concisely, so I can easily plan my visit.
+2. As a potential new customer, I need to essential information such as location, contact details, and opening hours clearly and concisely, so I can easily plan my visit.
-3. As a customer, i need to be able to register my interest due to my busy schedule.
+3. As a customer, I need to be able to register my interest due to my busy schedule.

 # Design